I’m not sure if anyone else noticed, but the world has been a lot less than awesome lately.

 Fascism can’t be taken down with violence.
 It’s tactically and logically counter-productive.

-Our world is a reflection of the choices we’ve made.
+To sum things up / Our world is a reflection of the choices we’ve made

 So instead of complaining about how shitty it is or retweeting some hashtag on social media, there are two simple(ish) fixes: taking action and voting with our dollars (be it Canadian or otherwise!).